Having an original Pashmina is a cherished dream of all women across borders, ethnicities, ages, and cultures.

-If you get burnt hair smell and the ash turns out to be like a powdery substance, it is likely to be real pashmina.
+If you get burnt hair smell and the ash turns out to be like a powdery substance, it is likely to be real.
 Pashmina is made from real, natural hair, and therefore burning the same should give burnt hair smell.

-Another thing to note is that in spite of the burning, a real pashmina material feels like matte, quite similar to what it was before burning.
+Another thing to note is that in spite of the burning, a real material feels matte, quite similar to what it was before burning.
 If it feels like viscose, you know it is a fake product.
-This test is used by many vendors to check the authenticity of Pashmina.
+This test is used by many vendors to check the authenticity of Pashmina Shawls.

 2. As mentioned above, even the burnt Pashmina material feels like matte

-3. The reality details of a Pashmina lie in its diameter
+3. The reality details lie in its diameter

 Hard to believe?
 We agree but trust us when we say that the diameter details of a Pashmina are a good indicator of its authenticity.